Frequently Asked Questions (FAQs)

 Imbalances in the adrenal gland or your insulin levels may also affect your emotions and mood.
 As with all of these hormonal issues, seeking out a peer support group can be beneficial to helping you heal.

-- People with mental illness conditions like depression typically experience higher levels of negative emotions, lower levels of positive emotions, and may have trouble regulating their moods.
+- People with mental illness conditions like depression typically experience higher levels of negative emotions, lower levels of positive emotions, and may have trouble managing their moods.
 While most people think of sadness when they think of depression, other emotional symptoms include feeling empty, hopeless, or anxious.
 You may also experience anger or irritability.

-- As opposed to depression, where people typically experience bouts of malaise, when you’re anxious, your body goes into hyper-sensitive fight-or-flight mode; and staying in this state for a long time can increase tension, irritability, physical symptoms, and your ability to regulate your emotions.
+- As opposed to depression, where people typically experience bouts of malaise, when you’re anxious, your body goes into hyper-sensitive fight-or-flight mode; and staying in this state for a long time can increase tension, irritability, physical symptoms, and your ability to control your emotions.
 Nevertheless, any mental illness conditions like anxiety or depression can affect your emotional well-being.

 - Attention deficit hyperactivity disorder (ADHD) is a mental illness condition typically characterized by hyperactive and impulsive behaviors.
 While difficulty focusing and trouble sitting still are the most well-known symptoms of ADHD, the disorder can also magnify your emotions.